-When hovering the mouse over the post to edit, the option "Edit with Divi Builder" has just appeared.
+When you hover the mouse over the post you want to edit, the option "Edit with Divi Builder option appears.

 4 - Will the cohabitation between Divi and Gutenberg remain like this?

 Apparently NOT.
 This is just the first important step that ElegantThemes has taken to prepare the new version of WordPress.
 By the way, Nick Roach - the head of the company - announced it himself:

 We want you to know that this is just the first step, and we have a lot of great ideas on how we can better integrate the next publishing editor.
 As the new editor continues to evolve and we get closer to the release of WordPress 5.0, we hope to release additional updates that will further enhance your page building experience.

 What if you don't want to use Gutenberg?

-If you are concerned about the changes that the new version of WordPress will bring and you are not ready to use this new interface, you can install the Classic Editor plugin.
+If you're worried about the changes that the new version of WordPress will bring and you're not ready to get started with the new interface, you can install the Classic Editor plugin.
 This will allow you to keep the old WordPress publishing editor.

-For almost a year, I have been proposing to my students to discover Gutenberg so that they don't get lost when WordPress 5.0 is released...
-And the opinions are without appeal, Gutenberg is unanimous but in the wrong direction: no one has opted and will not opt for this page builder and won't do so... for the moment anyway!
+For almost a year, I've been suggesting to my students to discover Gutenberg so that they won't be lost when WordPress 5.0 is released...
+And the opinions are clear: Gutenberg is unanimously accepted, but in the wrong way: nobody has opted for this page builder and won't do so... for the moment anyway!

-Anyway, with the best developers in the world that Automattic has, I was expecting a much more UX tool, in drag and drop and even in front.
-I suppose these developments will come...
+Still, with the best developers in the world at Automattic, I expected a much more UX, drag and drop and even front-end tool.
+I suppose that these developments will come...

-Some people are worried and even wonder about the future of societies that create themes and builders pages....
+Some people are worried and even question the future of the companies creating themes and page builders...

-But honestly, I'm sure that the WordPress thinkers have taken into account not only users but also plugin and theme developers whose economy is based on publishing within the CMS (I'm talking about Divi, Elementor, Visual Composer and company!).
-Not to mention all the websites created by freelancers or web agencies that are not going to "explode" overnight...
+But honestly, I'm sure that the heads of WordPress have taken into account the users but also the developers of plugins and themes whose economy is based on publishing within the CMS (I'm talking about Divi, Elementor, Visual Composer and company!).
+Without forgetting all the websites made by freelancers or web agencies and that will not "explode" overnight ...